 So we sought out a lead singer, which became James “J.T.”
 Taylor.
 We didn’t really audition a lot of people, a matter of fact, I don’t think we auditioned anyone.
 He was working in the same studio we were, called House of Music in West Orange, New Jersey.
 A guy who got involved with our management for a minute knew of J.T.
 Also, the studio brought us Eumir Deodato who we recorded “Ladies Night” with.
 J.T. stayed with the band for eight years and we had a string of hits in the ’80s – “Celebration,” “Get Down on It,” “Cherish,” “Fresh,” it goes on and on.

 Here we are now moving into 2019 with various ideas of what we want to do.
-My son, Hakim, is doing a record called “R.O.Y.A.L.T.Y.,” and on it he is featuring Kool & the Gang as well as and one of our singers Walt Anderson.
+My son, Hakim, is doing a record called “R.O.Y.A.L.T.Y.,” and on it he is featuring Kool & the Gang as well as one of our singers, Walt Anderson.
 That brings everything up to date.

 Cryptic Rock – It really has been an amazing career for Kool & the Gang with a lot of success.
 What is really unique about Kool & the Gang’s sound is it has always been a mix of styles ranging from R&B to Soul to Funk to Dance and Rock.
 Was that diversity something you always were looking for as songwriters and performers?

 Robert “Kool” Bell – It kind of came to us as we evolved in the industry.
 The love for Jazz came at a very young age – I was listening to John Coltrane, Miles Davis, Reggie Woods, Ron Carter, etc. That is how we ended up with the name The Jazziacs.
 Then we were listening to Motown, such as The Temptations, Smokey Robinson and the Miracles, of course, James Brown, as well as Sly and the Family Stone.
-Then we were listening to The Beatles, Rolling Stones, Stevie Wonder, Earth, Wind & Fire.
+Then we listened to The Beatles, Rolling Stones, Stevie Wonder, Earth, Wind & Fire.
 It all became part of our evolution to where we are today.

 Cryptic Rock – What is also great about music is that it can open doors to other endeavors that can make a difference in the world.
 That in mind, you have been involved in projects around the world, and now you have Just Kool Enterprises.
 What can you tell us about this new venture?